 There are other elements to the contract, below, but those are the major terms.
 When we write offers for our clients, we go line by line to ensure they understand what they are signing and the obligations of the contract.
 We’ve attached a contract here – feel free to look it over and drop us a line if you have any questions.

 The Seller and Buyer’s legal name.

 Key word: Legal.
 When asking for your agent’s help in writing an offer, please make sure you’re providing the name on your legal documentation.

 Purchase price = the price you offer.
 If the seller accepts the offer as is, you move forward with the purchase price.
 If there are negotiations and an exchange of counteroffer forms, the terms on the counteroffer override the terms on the original offer.

-Initial deposit amount: (typically 3% of the purchase price).
+Typically 3% of the purchase price.
 For example, if the purchase price is $1,000,000, the deposit is $30,000 – due to escrow (a third party that monitors funds before during the transaction period) either via check or electronic fund within (generally) the first 48 hours of offer acceptance.

-Arbitration of disputes: By initialling here, the buyer and seller agree that if any disputes arise, all claims should be settled by a neutral binding arbitration.
+By initialing here, the buyer and seller agree that if any disputes arise, all claims should be settled by a neutral binding arbitration.